A-Z General Information

 3:00 End of school day

-Quizzle will ensure you get the correct stationery that is needed at the best pricing.
+Qizzle will ensure you get the correct stationery that is needed at the best pricing.
 Arrowtown School also benefits from all the stationery purchases through rewards points too, which will go back into funding more resources for the children.
 Ordering can be done via www.schoolpacks.co.nz; select Arrowtown School and then select the child’s year level and add it to the cart.
 The stationery will then be delivered directly to your house.

-Queenstown Lakes Family Centre - Our Services
+Central Lakes Family Services

-With an emphasis on positive parenting along with building empathy and self esteem in children and adolescents, Queenstown Lakes Family Centre exists to strengthen relationships within families/whānau and our community.
+With an emphasis on positive parenting along with building empathy and self esteem in children and adolescents, Central Lakes Family Centre exists to strengthen relationships within families/whānau and our community.
 Through our professionally trained clinicians we are committed to working with the community, primary health, local government and NGO service providers to optimise and ensure positive outcomes for children, adolescents and their families/whānau are achieved.

 Children are referred to this service for a variety of reasons.
 These can include: